MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 ms.author: krowley
 author: kccross
 manager: laurawi
-ms.date: 9/23/2019
+ms.date: 10/4/2019
 audience: ITPro
 ms.topic: article
 ms.service: O365-seccomp
 localization_priority: Normal
 search.appverid:
 - MET150
-ms.assetid: f2cd475a-e592-46cf-80a3-1bfb0fa17697
 ms.collection:
 - M365-security-compliance
-description: "After you setup Customer Key, learn how to manage it by restoring AKV keys, managing permissions, and determining the DEP assigned to a mailbox."
+description: "After you set up Customer Key, learn how to manage it by restoring AKV keys, managing permissions, and determining the DEP assigned to a mailbox."
 ---

 # Manage Customer Key for Office 365

-After you've set up Customer Key for Office 365, you can manage your keys as described in this article and learn more about Customer Key in the related topics.
+After you've set up Customer Key for Office 365, you can manage your keys as described in this article.
+Learn more about Customer Key in the related topics.

 ## Restore Azure Key Vault keys